christianhelle/refitter/docs/docfx_project/articles/cli-tool.md

                                                                     - Providing cancellation tokens by Apizr request options instead of a dedicated parameter
                                                                     - Using method overloads instead of optional parameters See https://refitter.github.io for more information and https://www.apizr.net to get started with Apizr
-        --use-dynamic-querystring-parameters                        Merge multiple query parameters into a single complex one.
+        --use-dynamic-querystring-parameters                        Wrap multiple query parameters into a single complex one.
                                                                     See https://github.com/reactiveui/refit?tab=readme-ov-file#dynamic-querystring-parameters for more information.
 ```